 Running SurrealDB as a server

 When starting the SurrealDB server, it is important to run the server using the correct configuration options and settings.
-For production environments or for performance benchmarking, the --log command-line argument or the SURREAL_LOG environment variable should be set to error, warn, or info (the default option when not specified).
+For production environments or for performance benchmarking, the --log command-line argument or the SURREAL_LOG environment variable should be set to info (the default option when not specified), warn, or error.

-Other log verbosity levels (such as debug, trace, or full) are only for use in debugging, testing, or development scenarios.
-The verbosity of the log level impacts the performance by increasing the amount of information being logged for each single operation.
+Other log verbosity levels (such as debug, trace, or full) are only recommended for use in debugging, testing, or development scenarios.
+This is because verbosity of the log level impacts the performance by increasing the amount of information being logged for each single operation.

 docker run --rm --pull always -p 8000:8000 surrealdb/surrealdb:latest start --log info rocksdb://path/to/mydatabase